 Your teeth are effective, specialized tools.
 They are good for chewing food, but they’re not ideally suited for other tasks.
 Using them as bottle openers, pliers, nutcrackers, and, yes, icebreakers can lead to tooth and jaw damage.

-Detroit TMJ dentist Dr. Richard Klein recommends against chewing ice because it can cause or aggravate temporomandibular joint disorders (TMJ or TMD).
-It can also lead to serious tooth problems.
+At Michigan Head & Neck Institute in Detroit, we recommend avoiding chewing ice because it can cause or aggravate temporomandibular joint disorders (TMJ or TMD).
+It can also lead to serious tooth problems, so taking simple steps to protect your bite can help you maintain long-term oral comfort and function.

 How Ice “Chewing” Impacts TMJ